erikatschinkel/RedEngine-ResTool/README.md

 # RedEngine-ResTool
 Allows you to hotsample Cyberpunk 2077 and The Witcher 3

-Inject with your favorite injector.
+Inject with your favorite injector ([Cheat Engine works](https://www.youtube.com/watch?v=OmwaAwoUqwQ), for example).
 Resize the window with SRWE like you normally would.
 That's it.

 I advise turning off DLSS, or you will lose a lot of the benefit of the extra pixels.